Instructor

 He is frequently interviewed by local and national broadcast and print media.
 He has received numerous awards for his teaching research and service including the University of Colorado Community Outreach Award (1997); member of Distinction by the Boulder Chamber of Commerce (2002); the Robert L. Stearns Award from the University of Colorado Alumni Association for career achievement in teaching, research and service(2006); the Thayne Robsen award from the Association for University Business and Economics Research for career achievement in applied regional economic analysis (2008); key contributor by the Boulder Chamber of Commerce(2010); and named a fellow by the National Association for Business Economics.
 (2011).
 In 2022 and 2023 he was been named to the top 50 list of influential business leaders in Northern Colorado by Bizwest.

 Dr. Wobbekind teaches MBA students in macroeconomics and public policy.
 He has received four awards for teaching excellence from the students of the Leeds School of Business.
-Richard Wobbekind has lived in Colorado for over 43 years and has spent much of his time studying the development of the Colorado and regional economies.
+Richard Wobbekind has lived in Colorado for over 43 years and has spent much of his time studying the development of Colorado and regional economies.
 Dr. Wobbekind received a BA in Economics from Bucknell University and an MA and Ph.D. in Economics from the University of Colorado-Boulder.

 Cole Buerger is a strategic policy, communications, and advocacy professional with 15 years of experience shaping public affairs across government, corporate, and nonprofit sectors.
 Before joining COCPA as the Director of Government Relations and Advocacy, he operated a small consulting practice advising clients on government affairs, communication strategy, and policy.